Skip to main content

 • 1 L of ethanol "at the plant (factory) gate”.

-The key results are as follows:
+The key results of the study are as follows:

 • The GWP for 1 L of ethanol produced at the plant gate was 0.60 kg COequiv, with the distillation phase contributing the most.